ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Elytrian</summary>

-+ Elytrians can pick between vanilla, custom or no texture for their Elytra.
-Default custom texture made by [zimraa on Imgur](https://imgur.com/gallery/lROFn).
++ Elytrians can pick between vanilla rendering or a custom texture exclusive to their Elytra.
+A Template is available in OriginsTweaks's Releases.
 + Pressing the Primary Key while grounded will launch them to the sky.
 + Pressing the Primary Key while gliding flaps their wings, useful to maintain altitude.
 + Elytrians have limited stamina used for gliding, flapping and launching.